CS200-S25/Assignment-4/README.md

     }
 ```

-You must also update your game to reduce a player's health by the damage of the animal when the player enters a room with that animal.
+For 2) you must also update your game to reduce a player's health by the damage of the animal when the player enters a room with that animal.

 ## COLLABORATION
 This assignment is an individual assignment.
 You can discuss this assignment with your peers, TA and instructor.
 You cannot show code to your peers, you each write your own solutions.
 You can show code to the TAs and instructor.
 Additionally, you cannot use generative AI or online resources that are not linked from our course website to complete this assignment.